Muthulakshmi Reddy

-She was born to a Tamil Family.
+Personal life

 Her father was S. Narayanaswami Iyer, the Principal of Maharaja's College.
-Her mother was Chandrammal, a Devadasi.
-Her father was ostracised from his family because of his marriage to a Devadasi.
+Her mother Chandrammal, a Devadasi, was only 11 years old when she implored Narayanaswami, a 30-year-old man who was to become her patron after her Devadasi dedication ceremony, to take her away from the life of a public woman.
+Narayanaswami was ostracised from his family because of his marriage to a Devadasi.
+Muthulakshmi's unique family background influenced her life's work.
 She developed a close relationship with the maternal side of her family, and this closeness made her very perceptive of the Devadasi community and their issues.
 Narayanaswami Iyer broke the tradition and sent Muthulakshmi to school.
 Her enthusiasm for learning was so great that Muthulakshmi's teachers decided to instruct her in subjects beyond those approved by her father.
 At the onset of puberty, she was obliged to leave school, but tutoring continued at home.
 Chandrammal wanted to search for a bridegroom but Muthulakshmi had different aspirations.
 She expressed a need to be different from the common lot.
 She was against the subordination of women to men and rebelled whenever she heard people say that only boys needed education.

 When Reddy passed the Matriculation exam she applied for admission to Maharaja's College but her application was not welcomed by the Principal or the parents of other students.
 Her gender was a factor as was her background.
 The Principal thought she might "demoralize" the male students.
 The somewhat enlightened Maharaja of Pudukottai ignored these objections, admitted her to the college, and gave her a scholarship.
-Her father suggested that she can become a school teacher but she had higher aspirations.
-She entered Madras Medical College, completed her studies in 1912, and became House Surgeon in the Government Hospital for Women and Children in Chennai.
+Due to protests, the condition for her admission was that for three months she would be observed to check if her character remains "blemishless."
+In the classroom a big screen was put in the middle to separate her from the boys, and the bell would ring only after she left the college, only then could the boys leave.
+She graduated with flying colours and her father suggested that she can become a school teacher but she had higher aspirations.
+She entered Madras Medical College in 1907 as the first woman to be admitted there, she received a scholarship of 150 rupees from the maharaja, completed her studies in 1912 with seven gold medals, and became House Surgeon in the Government Hospital for Women and Children in Madras(current day Chennai).
+While she was in Madras, she came to know that her cousin had died giving birth to a child and the father of the child had no responsibility to look after the infant due to the Devadasi system of those times.
+Muthulakshmi looked after this child while she was still a medical student.
+Even in that time she managed to volunteer in girls homes, study Indian history, listen to lectures of Theosophical Society, meet personalities like Annie Besant and Sarojini Naidu and began to write in a magazine called India and give Tamil translation to English essays.